INS Kattabomman: VLF upgrades

 On 31 July 2014, a new Very low frequency facility was inaugurated at INS Kattabomman.
+The upgrade was contracted to Larsen & Toubro.
 The upgrade included digitising the control interface.

 Extremely low frequency facility

 An Extremely low frequency communication facility is also present near the VLF facility, construction of which commenced in March 2012.
-The facility is used by the Nuclear Command Authority to communicate with the Arihant-class of submarines.
+The facility is used by the Nuclear Command Authority to communicate with the Arihant-class submarines.